hojinYang/spotify_recSys_challenge_2018/readme.md

 and merge the results at the last moment.
 3. We already set four different directories which contain *config.ini* optimized for each challenge categories.
 The approximante information is shown in the table below.
-4. Run pretrain mode for each directories.
-Then run dae mode except 0to1_inorder
+4. Run in pretrain mode for each directories.
+Then run in dae mode except 0to1_inorder.
-5. For title mode, it is more efficient to run just one directory(0to1_inorder) and copy the thensor graph outputs(generated after running on title mode) to others.
+5. For title mode, it is more efficient to run in just one directory(0to1_inorder) and copy the tensor graph outputs(generated after running on title mode) to others.
 You don't have to train in title mode for all directories, as outputs are same.
 6. Run challenge mode for each directories.
-7. Run ***merge_results.py*** to merge results from different directories and generate .csv files.
+7. Run **merge_results.py** to merge results from different directories and generate .csv files.

 | directory | challenge category | firstN_range | input denoising | pretrain only	|
 |--------|--------|--------|--------|--------|